 Figure D10.
-Substance group Sheet
+Emission factor Sheet

 1.D.9.7.
-Emission factor Sheet
+Emission Function Sheet

-This sheet corresponds to the Airviro emission factor table.
-There is one emission factor per row.
+This sheet corresponds to the Airviro emission function table.
+There is one emission function per row.
 Names and indices must be unique.
-For each emission factor a number of variables are defined.
-These can either be CONST (Constant) or VAR (Variable).
-The varibales are used in the Formula.
-The formula can contain a arithmatical and logical expressions and uses the same syntax as the Indico interpreter.
+For each emission function a number of variables are defined.
+These can either be CONST (Constant) or VAR

+(Variable).
+The variables are used in the Formula.
+The formula can contain a arithmetical and logical expressions and uses the same syntax as the Indico interpreter.

 Figure D11.
-Emission Factor Sheet.
+Emission Function Sheet.